 - 1. Verify that the pump is powered off and all power is removed from the driver.
-If the driver is a diesel engine, then verify that the ground cable is removed from the negative battery terminal. - 2.
+If the driver is a diesel engine, then verify that the battery cables are disconnected from the battery and tied together. - 2.
 Drain any product from the pump by opening the volute and discharge non-return drain valves.